Energinet-DataHub/energy-origin/doc/architecture/adr/0020-PROPOSAL-authentication-orm.md

 ## Context and Problem Statement

+MartenDB EventStore has previously been proposed as the database of choice, but [ADR-0015](0015-domains-responsible-for-persistance.md) allows each domain to choose the database that best suits it.
+For the Auth domain we've therefore decided to go for a simpler solution in the form of a relational PostgreSQL database.

-We need an ORM for the Auth domain to handle entity mapping and database migrations.
+Because of this we need an ORM to handle entity mapping and database migrations.

 ---